Gross Receipts Tax Overview

 - Selling research and development services performed outside New Mexico, the product of which is initially used in New Mexico.

-Gross receipts means the total amount of money or other consideration received from the above activities.
-Although the gross receipts tax is imposed on businesses, it is common for a business to pass the gross receipts tax on to the purchaser either by separately stating it on the invoice or by combining the tax with the selling price.
+Gross receipts are the total amount of money or other consideration received from the above activities.
+Although the Gross Receipts Tax is imposed on businesses, it is common for a business to pass the Gross Receipts Tax on to the purchaser either by separately stating it on the invoice or by combining the tax with the selling price.

-The gross receipts tax rate varies throughout the state from 5.125% to 8.6875% depending on the location of the business.
+The Gross Receipts Tax rate varies throughout the state from 5.125% to 9.4375%.
 It varies because the total rate combines rates imposed by the state, counties, and, if applicable, municipalities where the businesses are located.
-The business pays the total gross receipts tax to the state, which then distributes the counties’ and municipalities’ portions to them.
+The business pays the total Gross Receipts Tax to the state, which then distributes the counties’ and municipalities’ portions to them.

 Changes to the tax rates may occur twice a year in January or July.
-We post new tax rate schedules online and in the CRS-1 Filer’s Kit.
-Always check the current Gross Receipts Tax Rate Schedule to see if the rate for your business location(s) has changed.
+The Department posts new tax rate schedules online and in the GRT Filer’s Kit, which can be found at the bottom of this page.

 For a complete overview of the gross receipts tax, see FYI-105: Gross Receipts and Compensating Taxes: An Overview.